Yuwibara: Language

 The Yuwi language, probably a dialect of Biri or one of its dialects, Wiri, if it was distinct at all, was recorded as having no speakers left, but since the 2010s work has been done to revive knowledge of the language from what remains in the early records.

 Culture

 The spiritual connection of the Yuwibara people with Cape Hillsborough continues to the present, and men's ceremonies are still performed along the mangrove boardwalk.
 Mount Jukes, too, was home to a men's ceremonial site, which is still visited each year by Yuwibara elders, who speak of a large spirit walking around the camping grounds.

 Food

 While Yuwibara women specialised in hunting freshwater turtles in the wetlands and swamps, the men would hunt sea turtles and dugong in the sea grass of the shore of Cape Hillsborough.
-The fat of dugong was even mixed with wax to form glue for spears.
+The fat of dugong was mixed with wax to form glue for spears.
 Moreover, fish, mud crabs, snakes, wallabies and brush turkeys formed an important part of their diet.
 Many different fruits were also eaten, including those from the Randia fitzalanii (native gardenia) and Mimusops elengi (Tanjong tree).